nedbat/coveragepy/doc/config.rst

 Coverage.py options can be specified in a configuration file.
-This makes it easier to re-run coverage with consistent settings, and also allows for specification of options that are otherwise only available in the :ref:`API <api>`.
+This makes it easier to re-run coverage.py with consistent settings, and also allows for specification of options that are otherwise only available in the :ref:`API <api>`.